LEAP-DC-2024-JUNE/Bryan-Daily/README.md

 - [basic_104.js](/Aug%2020/basic_104.js): Find the minimum and maximum values of an array.
 - [basic_105.js](/Aug%2020/basic_105.js): Reverse the order of an array.
 - [basic_106.js](/Aug%2020/basic_106.js): Find the sum of numbers from 1 to n.
+- [basic_107.js](/Aug%2020/basic_107.js): For a given number, find the lowest exponent that would make it greater than 1000.
+The given number has to be between 1 and 1000, otherwise display an error message.
+- [basic_108.js](/Aug%2020/basic_108.js): Find the second largest number.